albertattard/spring-boot-camp/docs/02-data/04-env.md

 DATABASE_PASSWORD=SomeRandomPassword
 ```

-Note that the above example only contains development and test credentials.
+The above example only contains development and test credentials.
 While that may seem fine, given that we are working with a development environment, there may be cases where this may have serious implications.
 There are cases where the development and test environments work with sensitive data.
 In such cases, we always need to secure the credentials to such resources (such as files and databases) and make sure to destroy such resources when we are done with them.

 1. Create the `.env` file